UniversalAptronym/Locus-Server/Troubleshooting/Nextcloud_Troubleshooting.md

 #### __CasaOS Nexcloud Setting__

 Open Nextcloud's settings UI.
-Go to the third tab "nextcloud".
-Change "PHP_MEMORY_LIMIT" and "PHP_UPLOAD_LIMIT" to a higher value.
+Go to the third tab `nextcloud`.
+Change `PHP_MEMORY_LIMIT` and `PHP_UPLOAD_LIMIT` to a higher value.
 I use 25G.

 #### __Nginx Proxy Manager Setting__

-Go to Root/DATA/AppData/config/nginx/site-confs/default.conf.
+Go to `Root/DATA/AppData/config/nginx/site-confs/default.conf`.

-Find the setting "client_max_body_size [...];". [...] will likely be 512M.
+Find the setting `client_max_body_size [...];`. `[...]` will likely be 512M.
 Change it to a higher value.
 I use 25G.

 #### __Delete Sync File__

 Turn Nextcloud off on your PC.
 Go to your Nextcloud folder.
 View hidden files.
-Delete all "sync" files.
-(These have sync in the name and .db as file extensions).
+Delete all "sync" files (these have sync in the name and .db as file extensions) and `.nextcloudsync.log`.
 Turn Nextcloud back on.

 ### __Problems After Restarting The Pi__